Bzver/DLC-Toolkit/README.md

 ### dlc_3D_skeleton_plotter.py

 #### Functionality
-A GUI application for visualizing 3D skeleton plots from multiple DeepLabCut predictions ( currently support 4 views only ), synchronized with corresponding 2D video feeds from multiple cameras.
-Key features include:
+A GUI application for visualizing 3D skeleton plots from multiple DeepLabCut predictions ( currently support 4 views only ), while displaying the corresponding 2D video feeds from multiple cameras.
 - **Multi-camera 2D video display:** Shows synchronized video frames from up to 4 cameras.
 - **3D skeleton visualization:** Plots the 3D reconstructed skeleton based on 2D predictions and camera calibrations.
 - **Track refinement integration:** Can launch the `DLC_Track_Refiner` tool for selected camera views to correct 2D tracks.

 #### Required Folder Structure
-The script expects a specific folder structure for videos and prediction files, especially for multi-camera setups.
+The script expects a specific folder structure for videos and prediction files.
 ```
 your_video_folder/
 ├── Camera1/